Jewish History: World War II

 Tosia Altman played important roles in the Jewish resistance to the Nazis.
 Her pale skin and blonde hair allowed her to blend in and serve as a spy, and she was integral to the 1943 Warsaw Ghetto Uprising.

-The Yishuv regarded the war against Nazi Germany (World War II) as its war.
-At the behest of the Jewish Agency thirty thousand men volunteered for the British Army between 1939 and 1946.
-Only when the Council of Women’s Organizations called for the recruitment of women as well, was an agreement reached with the British authorities to enlist women into the forces.
-The first to join, on January 25, 1942, were a small group of sixty women to be trained as officers and N.C.O.s for the ATS (Auxiliary Territorial Service).
-Women for the WAAF (Women’s Auxiliary Air Force) were drafted only on May 25, 1943.
+During World War II, only when the Yishuv’s Council of Women’s Organizations called for the recruitment of women was an agreement reached with the British authorities to enlist women living in Palestine into the forces.
+The first to join were in the ATS (Auxiliary Territorial Serivce) followed by the WAAF (Women’s Auxiliary Air Force).

 Barbara (Monique Andrée Serf) was a French singer and composer whose melancholy style rose to national significance.
 Born in Paris in 1930, after World War II Barbara studied music, rising to fame in the 1960s.
 Her Jewish identity and wartime experience as a child influenced her non-conformist persona as an artist, and through her song lyrics, she advocated for Franco-German reconciliation.

 Psychologist Dorothy Walter Baruch championed the health development of children as an educator, author, psychologist, and as a community leader.
 Her psychodynamic approach to child development focused on the relationship between physical, emotional, and intellectual development and on rechanneling children’s feelings through play and art therapy.